 How many sessions will I have?

-75 per cent of students have five sessions or less and some only need a single session depending on need.
+75% of students have five sessions or less.
+Some only need a single session depending on need.
 This will be discussed with you by your counsellor at your first appointment.

 What if I am unable to keep or fail to attend my appointment?

 Please read the section above on your responsibility.